-

 He received his bachelor’s degree in biology at California State College, Bakersfield, and his doctorate in metabolic physiology from the University of California, Davis.
 Before joining the department, he was a Postdoctoral Research Associate and Research Chemist at the USDA Meat Animal Research Center at Clay Center, Nebraska.

-Professional memberships include the American Society for Nutrition, the American Meat Science Association and the American Society of Animal Science.
+Professional memberships include the American Society for Nutrition, the American Meat Science Association, and the American Society of Animal Science.